SkBlaz/SCD/README.md

 Note that:
 1. SCD operates on sparse matrices.
-If you network is e.g., a networkx object, convert it with *nx.to_sparse_scipy_matrix()* method.
+If your network is e.g., a networkX object, convert it with *nx.to_sparse_scipy_matrix()* method.
 Example parser that does that for the user is available in SCD/parsers.py

 To check if the performance of the library is OK, one can perform simple tests as follows: